ByNoMeans/Bash-Prompt/README.md

 Run `pgit`, `pvenv`, `phelp`, or `psymbols` to display more information about the aliases and prompt structure.
 Change the alias names and corresponding commands to your preference.

-For example, running `psypmbols` on an active Git-Bash terminal shows you the prompt structure of:
+For example, running `psymbols` on an active Git-Bash terminal shows you the prompt structure of:
 ```
 Prompt Symbols: